Orwell Astronomical Society (Ipswich)

 Focal ratio: F/4.5

 1. The telescope must be portable, easy to assemble and disassemble.
-When disassembled, it should fit in a small to medium sized hatchback, e.g. Volkswagen Golf or Ford Focus, so that it can be transported to/from suitable viewing locations.
+When disassembled, it should fit in a small to medium sized hatchback, e.g. Volkswagen Golf or Ford Focus, so that it can be transported to/from suitable observing locations.
 All de-mountable components should be capable of unaided lifting and manoeuvring by two reasonably fit people.
 This imposes an upper limit of around 25 kg per component.
 Suitable handholds and/or supports are required for lifting heavier components, e.g. the mirror cell assembly.

 2. A suitable location to store the telescope at Orwell Park Observatory is the area at the bottom of the steps to the dome.